-This page describes counselling and psychotherapy, which I will generically refer to as therapy, to help you decide whether this what you are looking for to help you.
-As a therapist, I use the associated skills and techniques interchangeably to achieve the changes and outcomes you desire.
+This page describes counselling and psychotherapy, which I generically refer to as therapy, to help you decide whether this what you are looking for to help you.
+As a therapist, I use the associated skills interchangeably to achieve the changes and outcomes you desire.

 Counselling is an opportunity to work through your problems and issues with someone who is professionally trained and who is impartial to the situation you find yourself in.
 A qualified counsellor is trained in active listening and in creating a safe and supportive environment.
 This space can help you to clarify, understand, process and resolve problems and issues which are troubling you.